-List of List of Laboratory Experiments: (Minimum any eight using Python) Sr. No. Suggested Experiments 1 To perform descriptive statistics on data.
+List of List of Laboratory Experiments: (Minimum any eight using Python)

+Sr. Suggested Experiments

+No. Suggested Experiments

+1 To perform descriptive statistics on data.

 2 To visualize descriptive statistics on data.

 3 To perform correlation on given data.

 4 To calculate probability using probability distribution.

 5 To prove central limit theorem.

-6 To study sampling distributions and their parameters.
+6 To study compling distributions and their personators U To study sampling distributions and then parameters.
 7 To perform statistical estimation tests on data.
 8 To calculate confidence interval for different parameters.
-9 To perform goodness of fit using Kolmogorov-Smirnov test and Anderson Darling test.
+0 To perform goodness of fit using Kolmogorov-Smirnov test and Anderson Darling test , To perform goodness of the dsing Ronnogorov-Simmov test and Anderson Daring test.
 10 To perform hypothesis test using Z statistics.
 11 To perform hypothesis test using t statistics.
-12 To perform hypothesis test using F statistics.
+T ST ST 10 To surface have device to the in Tradiction 12 To perform hypothesis test using F statistics.
 13 To perform hypothesis test using Chi square.
-14 To perform ANOVA on given data.
+14 To perform ANOVA on given data 14 To perform raite that and given data.
 15 To perform POST-HOC Analysis (Tukey's Test) on given data.